What types of dances do you do?

 Our Dance Basics classes introduce basic dance practices while teaching body mechanics and skills helpful for all levels of dancers.
 They usually introduce dances in 2/4, 3/4 and 4/4 time, which are the building blocks of our dance program.

-Our Swedish dance teachers typically teach five or six dances from their region during the week.
-In 2025, the focus will be on the dances of Föllinge, Sweden, and will likely include Åtabakspolska and Norksleitjen.
-Here is a video of Norskleitjen being danced in a workshop setting in Sweden.
+Our Swedish dance teachers typically teach five or six dances during the week.
+In 2026, the focus will be dances from Hälsingland and Dalarna, Sweden.
+Here is a video of the polska from Boda, Dalarna, being danced in a workshop setting in Sweden.

 Do I have to have my own dance partner to take the dance classes?

-No, instructors assume no one has a certain partner.
+No, our instructors assume no one has a certain partner.
 Participants rotate partners frequently, which is a good practice.
 The dances we do require leading and following as well as physical balance.
 When you change partners, you learn how to be a better leader (how to communicate your intentions) and how to be a better follower (how to pick up a leader's cues).

 Are women welcome to lead dances; are men welcome to follow?